ShareASmile/NewPipeZing/.github/CONTRIBUTING.md

 * If there is no existing issue for what you want to work on, **open a new one**  describing the changes you are planning to introduce.
 This gives the team and the community a chance to give **feedback** before you spend time on something that is already in development, should be done differently, or should be avoided completely.
 * Please show **intention to maintain your features** and code after you contribute a PR.
 Unmaintained code is a hassle for core developers.
 If you do not intend to maintain features you plan to contribute, please rethink your submission, or clearly state that in the PR description.
 * Create PRs that cover only **one specific issue/solution/bug**.
 Do not create PRs that are huge monoliths and could have been split into multiple independent contributions.
-* NewPipe uses [NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor) to fetch data from services.
+* FoxPipe uses [NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor) to fetch data from services.
 If you need to change something there, you must test your changes in NewPipe.
 Telling NewPipe to use your extractor version can be accomplished by editing the `app/build.gradle` file: the comments under the "NewPipe libraries" section of `dependencies` will help you out.

 ### Kotlin in NewPipe
 * NewPipe will remain mostly Java for time being